celerity/celerity-hla/README.md

 As a library user, I want:

-- helpers to improve readability (e.g. when creating buffer accessors)
 - interop with C++ Standard Library types especially with containers std::vector and std::array
 - standard implementations of common algorithms and selected C++ Standard Library algorithms
 - extensive support for multi-dimensional buffers including multi-dimensional versions of selected standard algorithms